ImPosh/Carbon/README.md

 2. Open the file and follow the instructions.
 3. You're all set.

+## Legal
+I am not responsible for any disciplinary action that may befall you by using this program

 Remember that you need to open the file every time you restart your computer.

 ### Issues